dh-atlas/white-book/Whitebook.md

 For a text collection to be considered scientifically valid, its texts must be scholarly edited following shared methodologies, and its documentation must clearly explain the editorial criteria and workflow.
 For this reason, there is often a fine line between digital scholarly editions and digital text collections:

 “Editions widen their content.
-When they aim at including ever more documents and finally at completeness, and when the first level of representation may be just a digital facsimile with some metadata, then the edition looks more and more like an archive. \[…\] On the other hand, digital archives are already critical on the bibliographic level and imply the possibility to incrementally add further critical information, other forms of representation (such as transcription) and may finally even present an edited text. \[…\] If we take the critical engagement and the application of scholarly knowledge as the defining characteristics of an edition, then we can say that from a certain point on, an archive starts to be an edition.” ([Sahle 2016](#bookmark=kix.p6vpflg1r36w))
+When they aim at including ever more documents and finally at completeness, and when the first level of representation may be just a digital facsimile with some metadata, then the edition looks more and more like an archive. \[…\] On the other hand, digital archives are already critical on the bibliographic level and imply the possibility to incrementally add further critical information, other forms of representation (such as transcription) and may finally even present an edited text. \[…\] If we take the critical engagement and the application of scholarly knowledge as the defining characteristics of an edition, then we can say that from a certain point on, an archive starts to be an edition.” ([Sahle 2016](#bookmark=id.46r0co2))

 The OAIS (Open Archival Information System) reference model[^29] serves as the conceptual foundation for most long-term digital preservation projects today.
 Among the pilot text collections, only Biblioteca Italiana explicitly mentions using the OAIS reference model in its implementation.
 The OAIS reference model outlines key mechanisms for long-term information preservation and access.
 Its functional model defines six core services: Ingest, Archival Storage, Data Management, Preservation Planning, Access, and Administration.
-The model centers on information packages containing both the preserved object and its metadata.
+The model centres on information packages containing both the preserved object and its metadata.
 These come in three forms: Submission (SIP), Archival (AIP), and Dissemination (DIP) Information Packages.
 Originally developed in 2003 and approved as ISO standard 14721, OAIS has become the definitive reference for long-term digital preservation at both national and international levels.

 Creating and maintaining a textual archive demands considerable time, funding, and resources.
-It is no coincidence that three of the analyzed pilots boast a thirty-year history, resulting from collaborations among numerous universities and support from various institutions.
+It is no coincidence that three of the analysed pilots boast a thirty-year history, resulting from collaborations among numerous universities and support from various institutions.
 Simultaneously, we can perceive the diverse levels of completeness and technological sophistication in the databases published within the “Digital Humanities” collection, which primarily stem from doctoral projects.

 Over time, ALIM, MQDQ, and Biblioteca Italiana have undergone extensive restructuring to adapt to technological advancements.
 All three databases have adopted the XML/TEI standard for text preparation.
 ALIM and Biblioteca Italiana are based on Muruca, a framework for creating and publishing digital libraries.
 Using existing software is preferable to developing new software to ensure easier maintenance of the text collection.
 However, long-term access to resources still depends on the maintenance of the publishing platform.
 MQDQ’s solution of publishing its texts on an external repository (ILC4CLARIN)[^30] appears to be the only zero-cost option currently available to guarantee long-term data access.
 MQDQ also sets a commendable example by implementing RESTful APIs to query the database, thereby promoting interoperability and data reuse.

 All pilots lack clear indications of database status and detailed documentation of changes and updates.
-These shortcomings stem from two main challenges in the field of research and cultural heritage.
+These shortcomings stem from two main challenges in the field of research and Cultural Heritage.
 First, it is difficult to predict funding availability, which affects planning for database implementation and maintenance.
 Second, tracking editorial work is complex when it is carried out collaboratively by large groups.
-The latter issue can be addressed by adopting tools that facilitate collaborative editing on shared resources and by publishing resources on external repositories (e.g., [Perseus Digital Library’s GitHub repositories](https://github.com/PerseusDL)).
-Planning regular publications—ideally annually or biannually—or updates (e.g., [Corpus Corporum](https://mlat.uzh.ch/home)’s “What’s new?” section) after substantial modifications makes it easier to document editorial work and indicate progress status.
+The latter issue can be addressed by adopting tools that facilitate collaborative editing on shared resources and by publishing resources on external repositories (e.g., Perseus Digital Library’s GitHub repositories).[^31] Planning regular publications—ideally annually or biannually—or updates (e.g., Corpus Corporum’s[^32] “What’s new?” section) after substantial modifications makes it easier to document editorial work and indicate progress status.

 Today, most text collections are encoded in XML/TEI, but research projects often lack the time and resources to produce detailed encodings that capture all philological and material phenomena in texts.
 Various projects, including ALIM and Biblioteca Italiana, have implemented a multi-level encoding system comprising: a “light” or “base” level mainly focused on structural aspects, such as page divisions, and one or two more advanced levels.
 The basic level is applied to all texts, while the other levels are progressively implemented in the collection.
 To encourage the adoption of the XML/TEI standard, despite limited resources, we recommend considering starting the editorial workflow with the automatic transcription of reference texts and then using automatic tools for conversion into the XML/TEI format.

 The text collections we selected as pilots are:

-* **ALIM** (Archive of the Italian Latinity of the Middle Ages),[^31] an ongoing project whose main goal is to collect and publish all Latin texts produced in Italy during the Middle Ages.
+* **ALIM** (Archive of the Italian Latinity of the Middle Ages),[^33] an ongoing project whose main goal is to collect and publish all Latin texts produced in Italy during the Middle Ages.
 ALIM offers reliable TEI-based editions of both literary and documentary texts, making ALIM an invaluable resource for philologists, historians and literary scholars.
-* **Biblioteca italiana**,[^32] a digital library of more than 3000 texts representative of Italian heritage spanning between the Middle Ages and the 20th century.
+* **Biblioteca italiana**,[^34] a digital library of more than 3000 texts representative of Italian heritage spanning between the Middle Ages and the 20th century.
 All texts are associated with detailed bibliographic metadata, while texts within the BibIt corpus are also encoded in XML/TEI.
-* **Musisque Deoque** (MQDQ),[^33] a digital archive of scholarly edited poetic texts in Latin.
+* **Musisque Deoque** (MQDQ),[^35] a digital archive of scholarly edited poetic texts in Latin.
 The project’s main corpus includes 642 works, spanning between the origins and the 7th century AD and amounting to a total of 343.709 verses and about 2.300.000 tokens.
-The “Poeti d’italia in lingua latina” corpus comprises Latin poetic texts written in Italy during the Middle Ages and is composed of 3.200.000 tokens.
+The “Poeti d’Italia in lingua latina” corpus comprises Latin poetic texts written in Italy during the Middle Ages and is composed of 3.200.000 tokens.
 The scholarly editions of the texts are encoded in XML/TEI and are characterised by rich critical apparatuses and detailed metrical analysis.
-* **BUP \- Digital Humanities**,[^34] an editorial collection of digital scholarly editions and databases.
+* **BUP \- Digital Humanities**,[^36] an editorial collection of digital scholarly editions and databases.
 All resources are described with detailed bibliographic metadata.
-The digital scholarly editions are encoded in XML/TEI with a very rich markup, and are published via the open source software EVT.
+The digital scholarly editions are encoded in XML/TEI with a very rich markup and are published via the open source software EVT.

 ## **ALIM** {#alim}

 The ALIM database (Archivio della Latinità Italiana del Medioevo, website: [https://alim.unisi.it/](https://alim.unisi.it/)) aims to collect all texts written in Latin in Italy during the Middle Ages.
-Initiated in the mid-1990s[^35] and continuing to this day, ALIM is the product of a collaborative effort among six Italian universities: Verona (coordinated by Prof. Antonio De Prisco), Suor Orsola Benincasa Naples (Prof. Edoardo D’Angelo, who is also the national coordinator of the entire project), Palermo (Prof. Giorgio Di Maria), Ca' Foscari Venice (Prof. Marina Buzzoni), Siena-Arezzo (Prof. Francesco Stella), and Basilicata (Prof. Fulvio Delle Donne).
+Initiated in the mid-1990s[^37] and continuing to this day, ALIM is the product of a collaborative effort among six Italian universities: Verona (coordinated by Prof. Antonio De Prisco), Suor Orsola Benincasa Naples (Prof. Edoardo D’Angelo, who is also the national coordinator of the entire project), Palermo (Prof. Giorgio Di Maria), Ca’ Foscari Venice (Prof. Marina Buzzoni), Siena-Arezzo (Prof. Francesco Stella), and Basilicata (Prof. Fulvio Delle Donne).

-The primary objective of the database is to provide scholarly reliable texts, mainly targeting academics such as philologists, literary historians, and historians specializing in medieval culture, science, and institutions.
+The primary objective of the database is to provide scholarly reliable texts, mainly targeting academics such as philologists, literary historians, and historians specialising in medieval culture, science, and institutions.
 Additionally, the text collection serves as a valuable teaching resource.

 In addition to its primary objective, ALIM contributes to the European Dictionary of Medieval Latin, sponsored by the Union Académique Internationale in Brussels.
 To support this effort, ALIM’s digital library includes both public and private documentary sources from the 8th to the 15th centuries.
 The ALIM website also features “Lexicon,” a tool for lexical analysis that generates indexes, frequency diagrams, and comparisons of linguistic forms across texts.

-The current version of ALIM’s digital library (ALIM 2.0) debuted in 2016, following a comprehensive overhaul of the original version’s architecture and editorial workflow.[^36] ALIM 2.0 employs XML/TEI (P5) encoding for both documentary and literary sources and is exclusively accessible via its website.
-This website is constructed using Muruca,[^37] a modular framework designed for creating and publishing digital libraries.
+The current version of ALIM’s digital library (ALIM 2.0) debuted in 2016, following a comprehensive overhaul of the original version’s architecture and editorial workflow.[^38] ALIM 2.0 employs XML/TEI (P5) encoding for both documentary and literary sources and is exclusively accessible via its website.
+This website is constructed using Muruca,[^39] a modular framework designed for creating and publishing digital libraries.
 All texts are open access, allowing users to freely download them in HTML, XML, TXT, or PDF formats.

 The website’s homepage highlights two key components: diverse access points to the texts and various collections.
 The access points include the authors’ index, works’ index, and searchable lists for literary and documentary sources.
 The collections function as thematic sections within the ALIM database, showcasing unique and rare texts.
-However, the homepage lacks crucial information: the license for the texts, citation guidelines, and the date of the last update.
+However, the homepage lacks crucial information such as citation guidelines and the date of the last update.

 ALIM contains 774 literary sources and 6,654 documentary sources.
 While these numbers are not explicitly stated in the database’s presentation, they are evident from the respective lists.
 Both literary and documentary source lists offer full-text and proximity search functions.
 Users can filter the literary texts by author, work, type (prose or verse), historical period, genre, and collection.
 The documentary sources can be filtered by collection, historical period, place, and “corpus” (referring to the codex or other document where the sources are preserved).

 Each text is accompanied by a set of “bio-bibliographical” metadata.
 These include: work title, author name, historical period, text type (e.g., letter), record entry date (often empty), style (prose or verse), genre (e.g., comedy, lyric poetry), source type (documentary or literary), text dimensions (total words and characters), encoding information, notes (editorial and similar), and source.
 The bibliographic reference of the text source is provided in full.
-While the source type (e.g., “critical edition”) is not explicitly listed among the metadata, the database’s general presentation states that authoritative and scholarly editions were used as text sources.[^38] For documentary sources the style and genre are not specified.
+While the source type (e.g., “critical edition”) is not explicitly listed among the metadata, the database’s general presentation states that authoritative and scholarly editions were used as text sources.[^40] For documentary sources, the style and genre are not specified.

-![Screenshot of Dante Alighieri’s “De vulgari eloquentia” as presented in the ALIM database.][image2]Dante Alighieri’s “De vulgari eloquentia” as presented in the ALIM database.
+![Screenshot of Dante Alighieri’s “De vulgari eloquentia” as presented in the ALIM database.][image2]Dante Alighieri’s *De vulgari eloquentia* as presented in the ALIM database.

 The database presentation is concise yet effectively illustrates its contents and guides users through the website’s features.
 The documentation provides detailed information on the website’s architecture and, most importantly, the data model for TEI text encoding.
 This includes the schema in DTD and RNG formats, a teiHeader template, and a comprehensive handbook.
 ALIM’s TEI encoding procedure comprises three distinct levels:

-* A “base-level” that marks up the text structure
+* a “base-level” that marks up the text structure;
-* A “medium-level” that encodes semantic features such as quotations, names, places, and works
+* a “medium-level” that encodes semantic features such as quotations, names, places, and works;
-* An “advanced-level” that adds an “editorial” layer, addressing abbreviations, corrections, and critical notes
+* an “advanced-level” that adds an “editorial” layer, addressing abbreviations, corrections, and critical notes.

 The base-level encoding has been applied to all texts, while the medium-level has been implemented for only some.
 The advanced-level remains experimental, having been applied to just a limited selection of texts.

 The documentation fails to specify whether an existing model or standard was used to define the metadata.
-Additionally, it lacks a clear indication of ALIM database's completion level and future plans for long-term preservation.
+Additionally, it lacks a clear indication of the ALIM database’s completion level and future plans for long-term preservation.

 Moreover, when switching to the English version of the website, some content remains in Italian, such as the metadata labels.